Indefinite nilsolitons and Einstein solvmanifolds: Nilsolitons

 Kondo and Tamaru~\cite{KondoTamaru:LorentzianNilpotent} constructed $6$ different nilsoliton Lorentzian metrics on the same Lie algebra (see also Example~\ref{ex:KondoTamaruExtensions}).

 This shows that the uniqueness of nilsoliton metrics up to scaling and automorphisms as proved in~\cite{Lauret:RicciSoliton} does not extend beyond the Riemannian setting. \end{remark}

 The situation of Example~\ref{ex:nil4notss} turns out to be quite rare.
 Indeed, few Lie algebras admit a nonsemisimple derivation $D$ satisfying~\eqref{eqn:nik}, i.e. $\Tr D\circ X=\Tr X$ for all derivations $X$.
 This includes all Lie algebras on which all derivations have zero trace, where every inner derivation $D=\ad v$ satisfies~\eqref{eqn:nik}; in dimension $\leq 7$, this amounts to nine Lie algebras and two one-parameter families (see \cite[Table~1]{ContiRossi:EinsteinNilpotent}).
-Beside these, there are exactly six nilpotent Lie algebras of dimension $\leq 7$ with a nonsemisimple derivation satisfying~\eqref{eqn:nik}: \begin{proposition} Let $\g$ be a nilpotent Lie algebra of dimension $\leq 7$ such that not all derivations are trace-free.
+Beside these, there are exactly eight nilpotent Lie algebras of dimension $\leq 7$ with a nonsemisimple derivation satisfying~\eqref{eqn:nik}: \begin{proposition} Let $\g$ be a nilpotent Lie algebra of dimension $\leq 7$ such that not all derivations are trace-free.
 Then $\g$ admits a non-semisimple derivation $D$ such that $\Tr D\circ X=\Tr X$ for all derivations $X$ if and only if $\g$ is isomorphic to one of the following:

-where labels refer to the classification of~\cite{Gong}. \end{proposition} \begin{proof} Arguing as in Theorem~\ref{thm:nilsolitonsandnik}, we see that the Jordan decomposition of a derivation $D$ satisfying~\eqref{eqn:nik} is $D=D_s+D_n$, where $D_s$ is a Nikolaevsky derivation and $D_n$ is in the null space $\lie n$ of $\langle,\rangle_{\Tr}$.
+where labels refer to the classification of~\cite{Gong}. \end{proposition} \begin{proof} Arguing as in Theorem~\ref{thm:nilsolitonsandnik}, we see that the Jordan decomposition of a derivation $D$ satisfying~\eqref{eqn:nik} is $D=D_s+D_n$, where $D_s$ is a Nikolayevsky derivation and $D_n$ is in the null space $\lie n$ of $\langle,\rangle_{\Tr}$.
 In other words, $D_n$ is in $Z(D_s)\cap\lie n$, where $Z(D_s)$ denotes the centralizer of $D_s$.

 Nilpotent Lie algebras of dimension $\leq 7$ are classified in~\cite{Magnin,Gong}.
-A straightforward linear computation gives a Nikolaevsky derivation $N$ and the space $\lie n$ in each case; some extra work is required to handle the one-parameter families, since the space $\Der\g$ may depend on the parameter.
+In order to compute the Nikolayevsky derivation $N$ and the space $\lie n$, we used the ad-hoc computer program \cite{gleipnir}.
+The computation is straightforward for the Lie algebras that do not depend on a parameter; some extra work is required to handle the one-parameter families, since the space $\Der\g$ may depend on the parameter.

 We find that for each Lie algebra listed in the statement the centralizer of $N$ intersects $\lie n$ nontrivially, giving rise to nonsemisimple derivations $D$ satisfying~\eqref{eqn:nik}.
 Notice that $N$ is diagonal relative to the basis in which the Lie algebra is given.
 We obtain Table~\ref{table:Nintersectn}.